omelikechi/ipssR/README.md

 # Integrated Path Stability Selection (IPSS) for R

-This R package provides a lightweight wrapper around the Python implementation of integrated path stability selection (IPSS), available here:
-[https://github.com/omelikechi/ipss](https://github.com/omelikechi/ipss).
-It enables R users to access IPSS without rewriting the underlying algorithm.
+A lightweight R wrapper for the Python implementation of IPSS ([https://github.com/omelikechi/ipss](https://github.com/omelikechi/ipss)) that enables users to run IPSS in R without writing the algorithm from scratch.

 ## Associated papers